blairfix/prod_curve/README.md

-# prod_curv
+# prod_curve

-`prod_curv` is an R function for calculating monthly production curves for individual oil wells using data that is typically reported by the industry.
+`prod_curve` is an R function for calculating monthly production curves for individual oil wells using data that is typically reported by the oil industry.

 ### Inputs

-`prod_curv` accepts the following vectors of production data
+`prod_curve` accepts the following vectors of production data

 * `well_id`: numbered ID's for individual wells
 * `prod_first_6`: cumulative production during the well's first 6 months